Detachment fold

 Topographic map showing detachment folds in the eastern Sichuan Basin, China.

 A detachment fold, in geology, occurs as layer parallel thrusting along a decollement (or detachment) develops without upward propagation of a fault; the accommodation of the strain produced by continued displacement along the underlying thrust results in the folding of the overlying rock units.
 As a visual aid, picture a rug on the floor.
-By placing your left foot on one end and pushing (with your left foot) towards the other end of the rug, the rug slides across the floor (decollement) and folds upward (detachment fold).
-Figure 1, is a generalized representation of the geometry assumed by a detachment fault.
+By placing a foot on one end and pushing that foot towards the other end of the rug, the rug slides across the floor (decollement) and folds upward (detachment fold).
+Figure 1 is a generalized representation of the geometry assumed by a detachment fault.

 Figure 1.
 The general geometry of a detachment fold illustrating the shortening above a layer parallel decollement and the resulting geometry of a detachment fold in a compressional environment.

 Definitions

 Detachment folding occurs as strain imposed on a mechanically weak layer or incompetent unit, such as shale or salt, or at the boundary between an incompetent and more competent unit, induces resistance from the units resulting in folding typically observed in the competent unit.
-Once the resistance of these units is overcome with strain or the variation in strain between the units becomes great enough, a shearing motion known as a detachment fault may occur.
-Defined, a detachment fault may be located within an incompetent unit or at the boundary of an incompetent and a competent unit, which accommodates for strain differences between the units and allows displacement to occur in a planar field.
+Once the resistance of these units is overcome with strain, or the variation in strain between the units becomes great enough, a shearing motion known as a detachment fault may occur.
+A detachment fault may be located within an incompetent unit or at the boundary of an incompetent and a competent unit, which accommodates for strain differences between the units and allows displacement to occur in a planar field.
 Detachment folding occurs in regions of thick-skinned deformation, where the basement is involved in deformation and thin-skinned deformation, where deformation occurs at relatively shallow depth in the crust.